idaholab/moose/modules/stochastic_tools/doc/content/source/variablemappings/PODMapping.md

    where $\boldsymbol{U}$ and $\boldsymbol{V}$ are the unitary left and right singular vector matrices, respectively.
    Matrix $\boldsymbol{\Sigma}$ contains the singular values on its diagonal.
 Given that the size of the snapshot matrix is high, we use the parallel SVD solver available in SLEPc with a Lánczos method to solve the underlying eigenvalue problem and get only the requested number of singular values.
-Additional parameters for SLEPc to fine tune the the solution algorithm can be supplied using input parameter [!param](/VariableMappings/PODMapping/extra_slepc_options).
+Additional parameters for SLEPc to fine tune the solution algorithm can be supplied using input parameter [!param](/VariableMappings/PODMapping/extra_slepc_options).

-   The number of needed singular triplets ($\boldsymbol{u}_{v,i}, \sigma_{v,i}, \boldsymbol{v}_{v,i}$) for each variable can be prescribed using the [!param](/VariableMappings/PODMapping/num_modes) parameter.
+   The number of needed singular triplets ($\boldsymbol{u}_{v,i}, \sigma_{v,i}, \boldsymbol{v}_{v,i}$) for each variable can be prescribed using the [!param](/VariableMappings/PODMapping/num_modes_to_compute) parameter.
 The algorithm will select the minimum of these numbers and the number of converged singular triplets.
 Let's denote these numbers by $r_v$.

    For this mapping object the transition from high-dimensional to low-dimensional and back is determined by the left